-These modern menorahs need not be made of pure gold.
-Any fire safe material will suffice.
+These modern menorahs are made of metal, or any other fire-safe material, and not of pure gold as outlined in the Bible.
 They are lit after sundown and allowed to burn late into the night.
 While some place them at the entrance to the main doorway, facing the street, others keep them indoors, near a window or door.

 Menorah Symbolism and Meaning

-The menorah is considered to have many meanings, most of which are associated with the number seven.
-In Judaism, the number seven is considered to have powerful numerical significance.
+The menorah is considered to have many meanings.
+In Judaism, the number seven has powerful numerical significance.
 Here are some of the interpretations of the menorah:

-- It symbolizes the seven classical planets, and by extension, the entire universe.
+- Seven Planets: The Menorah can symbolize the seven classical planets, and by extension, the entire universe.

 The symbol of the menorah is sometimes used in decorative items and jewelry.
 While it’s not exactly a typical choice for jewelry, it does make for an intriguing design when used in pendants.
 The menorah is also ideal when crafted into small charms, as a way to express one’s religious ideals and Jewish identity.